mxd1760/mxd1760/README.md

 Hi, I'm Marcus.

-I build small projects to understand how systems work and how they can be applied to real-world problems.
+I build small projects from scratch to understand how systems work and how they can be applied to real-world problems.

 ## What I've been exploring